modal-inria/MixtComp/MixtComp/README.md

 MixtComp uses cmake to generate a makefile.
 It also requires the following external libraries:
 - Boost
 - Eigen
-- Nlopt

-Note that if you are installing RMixtComp from CRAN, Boost and Eigen are provided via dependencies from CRAN, so you only have to install CMake and Nlopt manually.
+Note that if you are installing RMixtComp from CRAN, Boost and Eigen are provided via dependencies from CRAN, so you only have to install CMake manually.

 ## Linux

 On Debian / Ubuntu, you can install all the dependencies using:

 ```
-sudo apt install cmake libboost-all-dev libnlopt-dev libeigen3-dev libxml2-dev
+sudo apt install cmake libboost-all-dev libeigen3-dev libxml2-dev
 ```

 ## macOS